joshloyal/dynetlsm/README.md

 Installation
 ------------
 You need a working installation of numpy and scipy to install DynetLSM.
-If you have a working installation of numpy and scipy, the easiest way to install dynetLSM is using ``pip``:
+If you have a working installation of numpy and scipy, the easiest way to install DynetLSM is using ``pip``:

 ```
 pip install -U dynetlsm